 We work to integrate an anti bias/anti racist approach at all levels and to uplift individuals to be proud of their uniqueness while honoring other individual’s differences.

 In response to the murder of George Floyd, we simply say Black Lives Matter.
-As an outreach of New Creation Fellowship Church, a member of Mennonite Church USA, we share words from our executive director, Glen Guyton:
+As an outreach of New Creation Fellowship Church, a member of Mennonite Church USA, we share this from our executive director, Glen Guyton, from June 2020:

 It does not happen often, but I am at a loss for words as cities across the United States burn, and as I have endured several weeks of seeing black bodies sacrificed in the name of order and discipline.
 I am torn between being an enraged black man and being a leader in a predominantly white institution, united by theology and, for many, a common ancestry.